citp/privacy-policy-historical/a/an/ann/annieselke.com.md

-> *The following text is extracted and transformed from the annieselke.com privacy policy that was archived on 2016-11-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161118215150id_/http%3A//annieselke.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the annieselke.com privacy policy that was archived on 2017-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170609090630id_/http%3A//annieselke.com/privacy) for the most accurate reproduction.*

 # Privacy | Annie Selke

-Updated Privacy Policy June 2016
+Updated Privacy Policy February 2017

 ## OUR COMMITMENT TO PRIVACY